VanderpoelLiam/liamvanderpoel.com/content/reference/prompt-optimization-dspy/index.md

 ---
 {{< katex >}}

-This is my attempt to understand the main ideas behind prompt optimization with the [DSPy framework](https://dspy.ai/).
-In particular I focus on the paper [Optimizing Instructions and Demonstrations for Multi-Stage Language Model Program](https://arxiv.org/pdf/2406.11695).
+I want to understand how prompt optimization works in the context of the [DSPy framework](https://dspy.ai/), starting from the paper [Optimizing Instructions and Demonstrations for Multi-Stage Language Model Program](https://arxiv.org/pdf/2406.11695).

 ## Language model program optimization